dessalines/torrenttunes-client/readme.md

 [TorrentTunes](http://torrenttunes.tk) is an open-source, [BitTorrent-based](https://en.wikipedia.org/wiki/BitTorrent) music service, like Rdio or Spotify, where you can stream any music, or share your own library of music with others.

-Each individual song is tagged using [MusicBrainz](http://musicbrainz.org/), and shared as a *.torrent* file using the client's built-in, [LibTorrent-based](http://www.libtorrent.org/) BitTorrent client.
+Each individual song is tagged using [MusicBrainz](http://musicbrainz.org/), and shared as a *.torrent* file using the client's built-in, [LibTorrent-based](http://www.libtorrent.org/) BitTorrent client, on publicly available trackers.

 TorrentTunes works on Windows, Mac OS X, and Linux.